ericomalley13/ericomalley13.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "For All Things Eric!"
+excerpt: "For All Things Eric!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-For all things Eric!